Skip To Main Content

 4. Incorporate Blog Content

-Before you breeze past this tip while thinking “I don’t have time to write blogs!” — wait!
+Before you breeze past this tip while thinking, “I don’t have time to write blogs!” — wait!
 The blog content you share in your newsletter doesn’t have to be original.
 Re-sharing content you know your community will find interesting can make you a trusted resource.
-And of course, if you do have the time to write your own content, sharing that in your newsletter can help build trust, confidence, and loyalty as well.
+And, of course, if you do have the time to write your own content, sharing that in your newsletter can help build trust, confidence, and loyalty as well.
 The Post Oak School reshares content from its blog to help spruce up its newsletters.

 screenshot from Post Oak School's newsletter featuring News and Blog posts